-• Manual distractions that cause people not to have their hands on the driving wheel
+• Manual distractions that cause people to take their hands off the wheel.

 Common distractions include: